 There are thousands of recreational boating accidents per year.
 Contributing factors to these accidents include traveling too fast for water or weather conditions, driving under the influence of drugs or alcohol, failing to follow boating rules and regulations, carelessness and inexperience.

 To prevent boating accidents, we offer these safety suggestions:

 Skippers can obtain free advice and boating-safety courses from the U.S. Coast Guard Auxiliary.
 Upon request, the auxiliary will conduct a Courtesy Marine Examination (CME) on your boat, checking electrical and safety equipment and fuel hoses.
 Boats meeting safety standards are awarded the CME decal "Seal of Safety."

 © Copyright 2010, Insurance Information Institute, Inc. - ALL RIGHTS RESERVED

-Let the Heald Insurance, help you understand and protect all of the risks you run and all of the perils your business faces.
+Let the Steve Heald Insurance Agency, help you understand and protect all of the risks you run and all of the perils your business faces.
 We will do this with a well thought out and executed business insurance policy designed just for our Personal Watercraft Insurance policy holders.